deepskystacker/DSS/Installers/README.txt

 ﻿Welcome to DeepSkyStacker 4.2.5

+PLEASE SCROLL DOWN TO READ THE WARNING ABOUT LIBRAW 0.20

 Here are the main changes that were made for DeepSkyStacker 4.2.5

 1. Remove use of predictive compression for TIFF files.
 Use of this revealed a long standing bug in Photoshop which was able to read the files created by DSS, but then wrote corrupt TIFF files.